Can Bonding Fix Enamel Erosion?

 - Finally, they test the new height to ensure proper alignment.
 If it feels off, additional adjustments can be made.

 Adding height requires precision.
 Too much height can lead to pressure on the jaw, while too little won’t solve the problem.
-That’s why working with an experienced dentist is key.
+That’s why working with a top rated dentist is key.

 The Bottom Line